-Reflecting on the EWS data from Part I (D), identify one or two potential areas of concern? (see Guidance tab for additional information)
+Reflecting on the EWS data from Part I (D), identify one or two potential areas of concern?

 Reflecting on the Early Warning System data from Part I (D), two potential areas of concern were identified.
 The first area of concern is the high number of students who obtained a level 1 on their statewide assessment.
 The second area of concern was the high number of students failing an ELA or Math course.